 16. IMS AS starts IMS DC negotiation with UE#1 and UE#2.

-17. IMS AS sends a SIP reINVITE request to I/S-CSCF for media re-negotiation between UE#1 and UE#2.
+17. IMS AS sends a SIP reINVITE request (including the original media description and the data channel media) to I/S-CSCF for media re-negotiation between UE#1 and UE#2.

 18. I/S-CSCF sends the SIP reINVITE request to Terminating Network/UE#2.